nickdelgiudice/GenAIEngineering-Cohort1/Week2/Day_2/chatbot_homework.md

 ### Food for thought

 1. Service that responds to queries from UI such that Streamlit does not use LLM, Streamlit only take input and requests a service
-2. Persistent conversations and retrieve as needed
+2. Persist conversations and retrieve as needed
 3. organize data and real-estate
 4. Tools as plug-ins